marcofogo/Multiserver/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is one way to use the function Multiserver.

 ``` r
 ## basic example code